-The Annual Action Plan describes the City's plan for the expenditure of federal dollars for the coming fiscal year to carry out the goals and objectives prioritized in the City's Annual Action Plan for 2014-2015.
+The Annual Action Plan describes the City's plan for the expenditure of federal dollars for the coming fiscal year to carry out the goals and objectives prioritized in the City's Annual Action Plan for 2016-2017.
 It outlines activities of two (2) major formula grants: Community Development Block Grant (CDBG) and Home Investment Partnerships Program (HOME).
-In FY 2014-2015, the City anticipates receiving \$325,648 in CDBG funds and \$159,653 in HOME funds.
-Additionally, the City will have available approximately \$443,515 in prior year CDBG funds and \$34,563 in prior year HOME funds (prior year balances as of March 19, 2014); \$23,386 in local matching funds required for the HOME program; and \$26,689 in CDBG and HOME program income.
-The City also anticipates \$435,500 in resources as leveraging from private financial institutions and lenders, Habitat for Humanities of Goldsboro-Wayne County, and North Carolina Housing Finance Agency to name a few, which will continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become first-time homebuyers. participating in the HOME program are required to make contributions to housing that qualifies as affordable housing.
+In FY 2016-2017, the City anticipates receiving \$312,836 in CDBG funds and \$158,776 in HOME funds.
+Additionally, the City will have available approximately \$181,080 in prior year CDBG funds and \$52,083 in prior year HOME funds (prior year balances as of March 3, 2016); \$100,000 in Urgent Repair Funds from North Carolina Housing Finance Agency; and \$11,092 in CDBG and \$4,048 in HOME program incomes.
+The City also anticipates \$357,750 in resources as leveraging from private financial institutions and lenders, Habitat for Humanities of Goldsboro-Wayne County, and North Carolina Housing Finance Agency to name a few, which will continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become firsttime homebuyers.
+Jurisdictions participating in the HOME program are required to make contributions to housing that qualifies as affordable housing.
 During a fiscal year, the contributions or match must total not less than 25 percent of the HOME funds drawn from the jurisdiction's HOME Investment Trust Fund Treasury account in that fiscal year for project costs, unless the participating jurisdiction has received a reduction in the match requirement.
-The City appropriates funds required to match HOME project costs annually.
-When the City reimburses itself for eligible HOME expenditures, the City draws the sum of total expenditure minus required match so that the City's required HOME match is realized when funds are drawn from the Treasury.
+The City will be requesting a 100% HOME Match Reduction for FY16-17.
+Therefore, the City may not be required to provide local matching funds for FY16-17 HOME allocation.
 At least 70% of all CDBG funds spent will meet the LMI benefit test within a three-year period.

-Anticipated Funding & Source CDBG HOME City Funds Total
+Anticipated Funding & Source CDBG HOME Other Funds Total

-2014-2015 CDBG Program Funds \$325,648
+2016-2017 CDBG Program Funds \$312,836

-CDBG Program Income \$21,870
+CDBG Program Income 11,092

-CDBG Prior Year Funds \$443,515
+CDBG Prior Year Funds 181,080

-2014-2015 HOME Program Funds \$159,653
+2016-2017 HOME Program Funds \$158,776

-HOME Program Income \$4,819
+HOME Program Income 4,048

-HOME Prior Year Funds \$34,563
+HOME Prior Year Funds 52,083

-City Match Funds for HOME \$23,386
+City Match Funds for HOME \$0

-TOTALS \$791,033 \$199,035 \$23,386 \$1,013,454
+2016 Urgent Repair Program (URP16) 100,000

+TOTALS \$505,008 \$214,907 \$100,000 \$819,915

-The 2014-2015 Action Plan budget is illustrated on the top and the next page to show the City's proposed use of 2014-2015 allocations of CDBG and HOME funds.
-Loan repayments (program income) is added to the budget as well as required HOME match funds from the City's general funds budget.
+The 2016-2017 Action Plan budget is illustrated on the top and the next page to show the City's proposed use of 2016-2017 allocations of CDBG and HOME funds.
+Loan repayments (program income) are added to the budget as well as anticipated funds for the 2016 Urgent Repair Program.